aukilabs/posemesh/core/compute-node/README.md

   refresh.
 - `TOKEN_REAUTH_JITTER_MS` (default `500`) — jitter applied between retries.
 - `AUKI_P2P_ENABLED` (default `false`) — enables the process-level P2P runtime,
   including libp2p identity binding and DDS P2P-token refresh.
-  Selecting relay mode `auto` or `always` also enables this runtime.
+This is the sole opt-in gate: configuring relay mode without setting this to `true` is an error.
 - `AUKI_P2P_PRIVATE_KEY_FILE` (required when P2P or relay booking is enabled;
   preferred over inline configuration) — path to a raw canonical Ed25519 libp2p protobuf private key.
 The file must be a regular file of at